Sean Sherk: Injury plague hits

 Sherk was scheduled to face Gleison Tibau at UFC 104, but was forced off the card with an injury.
 He was replaced by Josh Neer.

 Sherk was scheduled to face Rafaello Oliveira on January 2, 2010 at UFC 108.
 However, due to an injury to Tyson Griffin, Sherk was promoted to the main card to fight Jim Miller.
 Sherk did not compete at UFC 108, pulling out due to injury.
 Sherk suffered a cut above his right eye requiring several stitches.

 Sherk was expected to face Clay Guida on March 21, 2010 at UFC on Versus: Vera vs. Jones, but Sherk was forced off the card with yet another injury.

 Return to the Octagon and Retirement

 After a 16-month hiatus, Sherk returned on September 25, 2010 at UFC 119 and defeated Evan Dunham via split decision in a bout that earned Fight of the Night honors.

-Sherk was planning a fall 2011 return after rehabbing past injuries, but no fights for him came to fruition.

 After rehabbing a litany of injuries over the past few years, Sherk indicated in October 2012 that he was still planning a return to the UFC and hoped to return sometime in early 2013.

 On September 2, 2013, Sherk formally announced his retirement from MMA fighting.

-On February 20, 2016, Sherk verbally expressed that he would end his retirement to fight Royce Gracie in Bellator.
+On February 20, 2016, Sherk said that he would end his retirement to fight Royce Gracie in Bellator.
 He declined any indication of a UFC return.